Soham-Suvarna/discord-so/README.md

+# DEPRECATED
+## This project is no longer maintained

 # discord-so
 A powerful module with so many features like memes, automemes, chatbot & more.
 The original package made by Snowflake was removed, so I added it again.